Runes (album): Background and promotion

-The band felt pressure during the recording of Runes in it being a follow up to The Union of Crowns.
+The band felt pressure during the recording of Runes in it being a follow-up to The Union of Crowns.
 At the end of the recording process Daniel Winter-Bates reflected positively on Runes saying that although this was the first time the band had recorded an album being a part of a record label, since he didn't think about it, it didn't affect his performance.
 He further noted the band thrives under the pressure of feeling alone in the process and pushing themselves.

 The album's title Runes is derived from the Runic language system and the poems which describe each letters meaning.

 The band's first song from the album, "Watcher" debuted on BBC Radio 1 late night Rock Show on 6 January 2014 and a few days later was made available to stream.
 Pre-orders became available on 20 February, and were announced on the band's official Facebook, along with bundle packs with other promotional material.
 They intend to release a regular and a bonus version of the album; the original will contain the 13 tracks, whilst the 'Bonus Version' will contain three exclusive tracks, along with a music video for the album's first single "Man on Fire" which was released on 25 February.
 The second single and music video was released on 13 May, for the song "Of Glory".
 The album was made available for exclusive streaming by Rock Sound on 21 May 2014.

 Composition

 Style

 Daniel Winter-Bates has commented that the record is "much heavier and faster than anything we've done before."
 However, he noted that because of the band's stylistic diversity they have room to incorporate heavier and lighter elements with ease.

-Daniel Winter-Bates has commented that with the addition Kristan Dawson the band was able to include much more technical guitar riffs into their style.
+Daniel Winter-Bates has commented that with the addition of Kristan Dawson the band was able to include much more technical guitar riffs into their style.
 The band had often referenced an affection for Killswitch Engage and As I Lay Dying and the influence these bands had on both Runes and the band as a whole.
 The band have gone as far to say they want to "fly the flag" for old school metalcore.